 T-storms that affected the northern Metroplex in the morning off to the northeast

 Once we passed 10,000 feet, I started playing around with the touch screen.
 There is a large selection of TV shows, movies, and games available, along with an in-seat chat feature and national and world news headlines.
-I didn’t have time to browse the full selection, but there did seem to be a wide enough variety to keep you busy for a while if you don’t have your own entertainment with you.
+I didn’t have time to browse the full selection, but it seemed like plenty to keep you occupied on a long flight.
 Speaking of which, the USB connector is supposed to let you watch movies and listen to music on your device through the in-seat system.
 Unfortunately, despite several attempts, I wasn’t able to get the system to work.
 Not sure if it was a glitch, or if it had just been disabled for this flight.
 Additionally, while satellite WiFi is available, I couldn’t get that to work, either.
 I suspect it was slowed down considerably by the large number of fliers onboard trying it out.

 And of course, for the hardcore avgeek, there is a new moving map feature, one that can be configured for several different pre-programmed views or even a custom view.
 The map was decent, and the “midair flight” feature was pretty cool, but zoom seemed to be significantly limited.
 I prefer the Google Maps-based system on Virgin America where you can zoom in almost down to street level.